-Applied Cooperative Education is an approach to employment training that spans all career and technical education program areas through school-based instruction and on the job training.
-Time allocations are a minimum of fifteen hours per week of on-the-job training and approximately five hours per week of school-based instruction, focused on employability skills development.
-Additionally, all state and federal laws and regulations related to student employment and cooperative education must be followed.
+Grade Level: 11-12 Applied Cooperative Education is an approach to employment training that spans all career Course # 6162Apl and technical education program areas through school-based instruction and on the job Applied Units: 6 Maximum training.
+Time allocations are a minimum of fifteen hours per week of on-the-job training and approximately five hours per week of school-based instruction, focused on employability Counts as an Elective or skills development.
+Additionally, all state and federal laws and regulations related to student Employability for the Certification employment and cooperative education must be followed. of Completion